TheRenegadeCoder/sample-programs-website/sources/languages/racket/description.md

 when we learned about macros in Rust?
 Same idea.
 We can use these macros to control the syntax of Racket.

-Macros alone aren’t interesting enough to warrant any excitement.
+Macros alone arenâ€™t interesting enough to warrant any excitement.
 However, mix macros with a module system, and we get an extremely versatile language.
 These modules allow us to import various macros that can be used to control the dialect of Racket.
-For instance, if we wanted a statically typed version of Racket, there’s a module for that: typed/racket.
+For instance, if we wanted a statically typed version of Racket, thereâ€™s a module for that: typed/racket.